ducakar/TextureReplacer/README.md

 * 2.4.5
     - fixing female model is more consistent, female helmet normal map enabled
     - (hopefully) fixed a rare toolbar icon crash that breaks space centre scene
-    - the top quad of atmosphere skybox is not rendered any more
+    - the top quad of atmospheric skybox is not rendered any more
+    - re-enabled texture compression, mipmap generation and unloading
 * 2.4.4
     - disabling spawning in IVA suits also disables "Toggle EVA Suit" in Kerbal's context menu